nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

           3. No students have "Dueet" in their name.

    1. Test case: `find n/John`<br>
-      Expected: All students with "John" in their names are listed.
+      Expected: All students with "John" in their names (but not Johnathan, Johnny etc) are listed.
 Status message states how many students were listed.

    1. Test case: `find n/Dueet`<br>
       Expected: Student list displays no results.
 Status message states that 0 students were listed.